AllenLuo9566/ECE285_Proj/README.md

 Description
 ===========

 In this project, we use CNN models to classify 101 kinds of food.
-What we willdo this using two models (VGG-16 and GoogLeNet) which are already capableof extracting features from an image and train its fully connected network inorder to classify different types of food.
-Also we try to analyze and improve itsperformance by adjusting parameters.
-Finally we will reach to some overall graphsbased analysis and evaluation for this model.
+What we will do this using two models (VGG-16 and GoogLeNet) which are already capable of extracting features from an image and train its fully connected network inorder to classify different types of food.
+Also we try to analyze and improve its performance by adjusting parameters.
+Finally we will reach to some overall graphs based analysis and evaluation for this model.
 This work will use PyTorch as deeplearning framework and CUDA for GPU acceleration.

 Getting Started
 ===============